Physical & Occupational Therapy

 Orthopaedic physicians coordinate their patients’ plan of care with physical and occupational therapists.
 This collaboration is an essential part of providing a continuum of quality orthopaedic care while helping patients achieve their personal functional goals.

-The Physical and Occupational Therapy service provides quality patient care through evidence-based evaluation and treatment techniques that are designed to improve each individual’s quality of life.
+The faculty on our Physical & Occupational Therapy service provide quality patient care through evidence-based evaluation and treatment techniques that are designed to improve each individual’s quality of life.
 Our therapists critically evaluate each patient’s condition in order to design a specific and effective rehabilitation treatment plan.

-Opportunities for student clinical rotations are available through the Rehabilitation Institute of Chicago.
+Opportunities for student clinical rotations are available through the Shirley Ryan AbilityLab.

-Our rehabilitation team provides care through the Rehabilitation Institute of Chicago for many orthopaedic related conditions, including:
+Our rehabilitation team provides care through the Shirley Ryan AbilityLab for many orthopaedic-related conditions, including:

 - Soft tissue injuries